Bringing hope for a stigma-free experience for patients affected

 Results

-These results demonstrated that Soriacare® targets VEGFR-2 by down regulating p38 kinases and pro-inflammatory IL-23 and IL-17 secretion.
-Considering these factors, the study provides evidence of possibility to treat inflammatory skin diseases such as Psoriasis by subcutaneous administration of an antiangiogenic compound.
+These results demonstrated that Soriacare® targets VEGFR-2 by down regulating p38 kinases and Pro-inflammatory IL-23 and IL-17 secretion.
+Considering these factors, the study provides evidence Of possibility to treat inflammatory skin diseases such as Psoriasis by subcutaneous administration of an antiangiogenic compound.